Australian Capital Territory and Northern Territory

 The Department of Infrastructure, Regional Development and Cities provides the Australian Government with strategic policy advice in relation to the Commonwealth's interests in these two self-governing territories:

 - Northern Territory.

-The Department of Infrastructure and Regional Development manages the Commonwealth's residual responsibilities for these territories.
+The department manages the Commonwealth's residual responsibilities for these territories.
 This includes:

 - providing advice on governance and the Commonwealth's planning responsibilities in the Australian Capital Territory, and

 - developments in the self-government legislation for the Australian Capital Territory and Northern Territory to keep it relevant and effective.

 The Australian Government's vision for Australia's self-governing territories is for increasing sustainable economic prosperity combined with effective governance and constitutional development consistent with the national interest.
 The department contributes to achieving these outcomes by providing the Government with the following services:

 - develop policy and legislation to maintain effective systems of self-government in the Australian Capital Territory and the Northern Territory

 - assess policy advice on the effectiveness of Commonwealth policies programs and practices in supporting the economic development of the territories, and

 - provide policy and legislative advice on the role of the Commonwealth in planning of the National Capital.